rajman01/investfy/README.md

     1. #### Auto Save faeture:
         The Quick save account supports the autosave feature in which users can switch it on by providing the day-interval and the amount to save every day-interval provided.
 When the autosave feature is on, the server will save the given amount every day-interval provided with the help of celery that gives the server the ability to perform scheduled tasks.
     2. #### Save To Quick Save:
         Users can save to investfy through their quick save account.
-The money users are saving to their quicksave account comes from their respective E-wallet.
+The money users are saving to investfy through any savings account comes from their respective E-wallet.

     3. #### Withdraw from Quick Save:
         users can withdraw the total amount they have saved in their quick save account to their respective E-Wallet.

 - ### JointSave:
     Users can create multiple joint save accounts in which they have to invite at least two members when creating a joint save accont and set an amount to contribute every week.
 Invitation links are sent to the invited members in which they can accept the invitation or just ignore it.
 Every member is to contribute a particular amount every week then and a random member recieves the total amount at the end of the month.
-This cycle continues every month until every member has recieved its total amount, Then an email is sent to the admin to reactivate the jointsave if the meber wishes.
+This cycle continues every month until every member has recieved its total amount, Then an email is sent to the admin to reactivate the jointsave if the admin wishes.
 If a member does not make its weekly contribution, the server transfer the amount from the member's wallet to the jointsave account at the end of the week.
     Features of a joint save account includes:

     1. #### Save to Joint Save: